narrowlyapplicable/stanRepEx/README.md

 # Replica Exchange MC using PyStan

-is based on the implementation example (using R & RStan) on [this site](https://statmodeling.hatenablog.com/entry/stan-parallel-tempering)
+based on the implementation example (using R & RStan) on [this site](https://statmodeling.hatenablog.com/entry/stan-parallel-tempering)

 ## Requirement
 - NumPy